eyherabh/JQ_parsing_NCBI_dbSNP/README.md

 ## Listing all top-level keys

 The advice given by [[1]] works for arrays of JSON objects.
-However, it does not work for the dbSNP JSON files because each record is a separate object.
-Instead, consider using the following (requires jq >=1.5)
+However, it does not work for the dbSNP JSON files.
+The problem is caused by the dbSNP JSON files containing not an array of JSON objects.
+Instead, they contain one JSON object per line, also known as JSON lines [[5]].
+Therefore, to get a list of all top-level keys without repetition, consider using the following (requires jq >=1.5)
 ```jq
 [inputs] | add | keys
 ```